Income Tax Calculator

 Passive Incomes–Making the distinction between passive and active income is important because taxpayers can claim passive losses.
 Passive income generally comes from two places, rental properties or businesses that don't require material participation.
 Any excessive passive income loss can be accrued until used or deducted in the year the taxpayer disposes of the passive activity in a taxable transaction.

 Tax deductions arise from expenses.
 They help lower tax bills by reducing the percentage of adjusted gross income that is subject to taxes.
-There are two types of deductions, above-the-line (ATL) and below-the-line (BTL) itemized deductions, which reduce tax based on marginal tax rate.
+There are two types of deductions, above-the-line (ATL) and below-the-line (BTL) itemized deductions, which reduce tax based on the marginal tax rate.
 The "line" in question is the adjusted gross income (AGI) of the taxpayer and is the bottom number on the front of Form 1040.

 Modified Adjusted Gross Income (MAGI)